 arranged, shortly stalked, borne on terminal inflorescences in the upper

-and about 4 cm long.
+and about 4 centimeters long.

-Cultivated for its hedge and its leaves, the latter for providing body
+- Cultivated for its hedge and its leaves, the latter for providing body

 to florists' wreaths.

-Leaves are powdered, mixed with salt
+- Leaves are powdered, mixed with salt

 for wound healing.

-- In India, used as astrigent
+- In India, used as astringent

-Root used as diuretic.
+- Root used as diuretic.

-In Cambodia, considered
+- In Cambodia, considered

 a sudorific inhalant; also used for neuralgia and rheumatic pains.